-Jake Wood lives in Los Angeles with his wife and daughter.
-When he's not chasing the love of his life through the sand he is the CEO of Team Rubicon, a global nonprofit he co-founded in 2010.
+Jake Wood lives in Los Angeles with his wife and two daughters.
+When he's not chasing the loves of his life through the sand he is the founder and CEO of Groundswell, a new stealth startup launching in Q4 2021.
+Additionally, he remains the Executive Chairman of Team Rubicon, a global nonprofit he co-founded in 2010.

 Additionally, Wood writes and speaks frequently on topics of leadership, organizational culture, and social issues.
 He is a sought after media voice and has appeared on every major network and cable news program.